 Canned responses.
 Sloganeering.
 Soundbite engineering.
 The Democratic debates have been a painful combination of the stiff and the optimised.

 When Andrew Yang tweeted “…this format is not a natural one for me at all.
-Requires very specific behaviors that feel very forced,” after the July debates, he captured something many in the audience were feeling: debates are fucked.
+Requires very specific behaviors that feel very forced,” after the July debates, he captured something many in the audience were feeling: debates are broken.
 What currently passes as a debate has no relation to what we imagine they should be, and what’s worse, we all know it.
 The emperor has no clothes.
 People watch the spectacle for entertainment alone.
 Yet more and more people are wondering: Is there a better way?

 The nominal purpose of political debates is to inform the public as to the strength of candidates by having them defend their policies and proposals.
 Instead, debaters attempt to create a spectacle for the audience.
 This is what philosophers Scott Aikin and Robert Talisse call the dialectical fallacy: Participants gesture to each other that they are interested in convincing each other, but their real aim is to signal, score points, and win with their tribe.
 Modern debate is not about getting to the truth, nor is it about demonstrating superior arguments, it is about reinforcing the moral and intellectual superiority of one’s tribe.
 This not only requires willfully misunderstanding the position of opponents, but also the emphasis of minute differences, and the denigration of the identity of anyone who would hold their opponent’s views.